 Fiona joined the governing body of the School when she came to Bisley as Rector in November 2020.
 She has served previously on governing bodies in other Surrey parishes where she has lived ; New Haw and Dorking.

-Fiona has 3 grown up children two of whom work as teachers and she is married to Paul , who, (after a career of 35 years in the oil industry), is just embarking on a new career as a Chemistry teacher!
+Fiona has 3 grown up children two of whom work as teachers and she is married to Paul , who now, (after a career of 35 years in the oil industry), is enjoying a new career as a a Chemistry teacher!
 It seems there is no getting away from education in their family.

 Before taking up the dog collar and becoming a priest, Fiona worked as a Chemical engineer on a large oil refinery.
-She is passionate about helping children and families make connections between the Christian faith and their everyday life and she looks forward to supporting both the spiritual and educational aims of the school through serving as a governor.
+She is passionate about helping children and families make connections between the Christian faith and their everyday life.
+She really enjoys supporting the spiritual and educational aims of the school both through her role as governor and her active involvement in school worship and RE.

 Jane Clark